Collecting the data

 Woman sitting in front of computer studying and reading her notes

-The revised ADII employs a widely used international framework for measuring digital skills: the Internet Skills Scale (ISS) [1].
+The ADII employs a widely used international framework for measuring digital skills: the Internet Skills Scale (ISS)[1].

-Developed by leading digital inclusion researchers Alexander J. A. M. Van Deursen, Ellen J. Helsper and Rebecca Eynon, the ISS is a survey instrument for measuring six categories of digital skills: operational, navigation information, social, creative, mobile, and Internet of Things (IoT) [2].
+Developed by leading digital inclusion researchers Alexander J. A. M. Van Deursen, Ellen J. Helsper and Rebecca Eynon, the ISS is a survey instrument for measuring six categories of digital skills: operational, information navigation, social, creative, mobile, and Internet of Things (IoT)[2].

 The ADII’s Digital Ability dimension is based on a modified version of the ISS.